 That about sums up this spring afternoon.
 Hope you enjoy yours!

-Vegetable gardens unite and produce- it’s your turn to be in the spring spotlight.
+Vegetable and herb gardens unite and produce.
+It’s your turn to be in the spring spotlight.
 From full-on rows of growing goodness to a patio container garden, fresh is best.
 There is something so delicious about the combination of a warm spring evening and a cold summer salad.
 I’ll take mine with tomatoes, onions, bell pepper and fresh herbs.
-My recipe for Summer Succotash Salad is here.

 Spending time outdoors is a big part of spring and summer fun, making it easy to understand why outdoor living spaces have become extensions of the life lived within our home- a retreat of heart and home.
 Is your outdoor living it up escape ready to greet the season?